Abandonment (emotional): Autophobia

 Autophobia is the specific phobia of isolation; a morbid fear of being alone or isolated.
 Sufferers need not be physically alone, but just to believe that they are being ignored or unloved.

 Treatment

-When treatment is deemed appropriate by a mental health professional, there are several treatment plans that are helpful in improving maladaptive thoughts and behaviors commonly manifested in those who feel emotionally abandoned.
-For example, cognitive processing therapy (CPT) is effective in treating depression, anxiety disorders, and PTSD.
-Emotionally focused therapy (EFT) is effective in treating depression.
-Dialectical behavior therapy (DBT) is effective in treating negative emotionality and impulsive behaviors commonly seen in those diagnosed with borderline personality disorder.

-Another form of therapy that is suited to this population is acceptance and commitment therapy (ACT).
+A form of therapy that is suited to this population is acceptance and commitment therapy (ACT).
 ACT focuses on an individual's avoidance of painful emotions and memories.
 ACT techniques are designed to cultivate thought processes that are focused on being present in the moment and accepting uncomfortable or painful thoughts and feelings.
 Reframing maladaptive perceptions of one's thoughts to adaptive perceptions of thoughts and committing to aligning one's behaviors with one's goals and values is fundamental to ACT treatment.